Lübeck Regional Court: Liability of the controller under Art. 82 GDPR in the event of a data leak

 Categories:

-In a ruling dated October 4, 2024, the Regional Court of Lübeck dealt extensively with liability under Art.
-82 of the General Data Protection Regulation (GDPR) in the event of data protection violations.
-The decision contains key principles on the imputability of unlawful data processing, the interpretation of the concept of damage and the possibilities of exculpation for data controllers.
+In a ruling dated October 4, 2024, the Regional Court of Lübeck dealt extensively with the Liability in accordance with Art.
+82 General Data Protection Regulation (GDPR) in the event of data protection violations.
+The decision contains key principles on the imputability of unlawful data processing, on the interpretation of the concept of damage and on the possibilities of exculpation for data controllers.
 The central question was under what conditions a controller is liable for infringements that are attributable to the actions of a processor or sub-processor.

 Data leak from sub-processor

-The defendant, operator of a music streaming platform in Europe, had transferred customer data to a processor, which in turn worked with a sub-processor.
-However, there was no agreement between the processor and the sub-processor as required by Art.
+The defendant, operator of a music streaming platform in Europe, had transferred customer data to a processor, which in turn worked together with a sub-processor.
+However, there was no agreement between the processor and the sub-processor pursuant to Art.
 28 GDPR.
+GDPR required agreement.

 The plaintiff, a user of the defendant's streaming platform, claimed non-material damages and argued that it was afraid of its data being misused due to the data leak.
-In addition, the publication of the data on the darknet was to be regarded as an independent violation of their right to informational self-determination.
+In addition, the publication of the data on the darknet was considered an independent violation of their right to Informational self-determination to be assessed.

 Reading tip: BSI updates minimum standards for logging cyber attacks

-Court: Unlawful data processing under Art.
+Court: Unlawful data processing pursuant to Art.
 82 GDPR to be interpreted broadly

 1. Attribution of the responsible party to infringement

-The court found that the concept of involvement in unlawful data processing under Art.
+The court found that the concept of participation in unlawful data processing under Art.
 82 GDPR should be interpreted broadly.
-It is sufficient that the controller was involved in the series of operations that led to the act causing the damage in the sense of a conditio sine qua non.
-"The concept of participation in unlawful data processing under the GDPR does not necessarily require that the controller itself has directly participated in the process that ultimately caused the damage," said the Regional Court.
+It is sufficient that the Responsible persons in the sense of a conditio sine qua non was involved in the series of events that led to the act that caused the damage.
+"The concept of participation in unlawful data processing according to the GDPR does not necessarily require that the Responsible persons itself was directly involved in the process that ultimately caused the damage", according to the Regional Court.

-In this case, the court considered the defendant to be involved in the unlawful transfer of data to a data processor that was not subject to sufficient obligations.
+In the present case, the court considered the defendant to be involved in the unlawful transfer of data to a data processor that was not subject to sufficient obligations.
 The lack of a contract pursuant to Art.
-28 (4) GDPR established the unlawfulness of the data transfer.
+28 para.
+4 GDPR justified the unlawfulness of the data transfer.

 1. Possibility of exculpation of the person responsible

 According to Art.
 82 para.
-3 GDPR, a controller can exculpate itself by proving that it is not at fault.
+3 GDPR a responsible party can exculpate themselves by proving that they are not at fault.
 However, the court emphasized that this also applies to its own contribution to the cause.
-The defendant was unable to prove that the data was passed on to the processor through no fault of its own.
-In particular, it was negligent to pass on personal data without sufficiently checking the recipient's obligations under data protection law.
+The defendant was unable to prove that the transfer of the data to the processor was not its fault.
+In particular, it was negligent, personal data without sufficient examination of the recipient's data protection obligations.

-"If the disclosure was negligent, the person responsible is liable even if they were not directly involved in the process that caused the damage," the judges concluded.
+"If the surrender was made negligently, the person responsible is liable.
+Responsible persons even if he was not directly involved in the event that caused the damage," the judges concluded.

 1. Definition of damage and compensability of immaterial damage

-In addition, the court found that the publication of personal data on the darknet constituted damage in its own right.
-This violation of the right to informational self-determination was deemed to be a loss of control over one's own data, justifying compensation for damages.
+Furthermore, the court found that the publication of personal data on the darknet constituted an independent damage.
+This violation of the right to Informational self-determination was deemed to be a loss of control over the company's own data, giving rise to damages.

 1. Assessment of damages